-Around these parts, Spring through and early Fall are prime time for celebrating in the great outdoors.
+Around the Pacific Northwest, Spring through and early Fall are prime time for celebrating in the great outdoors.
 Seating for these kind of gatherings is often just the grassy slopes of a park.
 You gotta have something to sit on!
 A blanket is often too big and rather bulky to pack in.
 Instead, try this lightly padded, roll-up cushion in two great outdoor fabrics.
 It’s filled with foam, which your bottom will like, and the outdoor fabric is weather and water resistant, which your pretty white summer pants will like.

 This time of year, you can find wonderful selections of outdoor fabric both in-store and online.
 We had fun browsing through the offerings at Fabric.com.